 Don’t worry – you can be there and back all in one day!

 Getting around: Admittedly, travelling outside of Galway is much easier if you have a car or the option of renting a vehicle.
 In that case, you might consider some of the areas we suggest below but do them as day trips from Galway by car.

-For those visitors that have flown in or took the train or bus from another part of Ireland, it’s still possible to get to the places listed below by public transit or by booking a guided tour.
+For those interested in a Galway excursion without a car, if you’ve flown in or took the train or bus from another part of Ireland, it’s still possible to get to the places listed below by public transit or by booking a guided tour.

 Where to stay: If you’re looking for a hotel with family-friendly amenities, then this Galway hotel has an arts and crafts club, as well as a swimming pool for kids.
-If you’re looking for something closer to the city centre, we recommend Maldron Hotel Sandy Road.
+If you’re looking for something closer to the city centre, we recommend our 4 star hotel in Galway – Maldron Hotel Sandy Road.

 1. Lough Key Forest Park

 Perfect for a day trip to Galway, the lush wilderness of Lough Key Forest Park is a world away from the hustle and bustle of Galway city.

 Much of the forest park and its destinations, which include a bog garden, ice house, wishing chair, Ireland’s only tree canopy walk and underground servant tunnels from the 19th century, are all within easy reach of the visitor centre, which also serves as a hub for hikers and climbers.